carbon-language/carbon-lang/docs/design/generics/appendix-coherence.md

 Furthermore, this means that the behavior of a file can depend on an import even if nothing from that package is referenced explicitly.

-## Rejected alternative: dynamic implementation binding
+### Rejected variation: dynamic implementation binding

 One possible approach would be to bind interface implementations to a value at the point it was created.
 In [the example above](#the-hashtable-problem), the